DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 technological and financial reasons to the current formation of Cuban online dating practices.

-The Internet has become a social tool for many Internet users.
+The Internet has become a social tool for many online users.
 This chapter examines the influence that gender has on self-presentation practices in Portuguese online dating profiles.
 Data is analyzed via content analysis and grounded theory.
-This research highlights modern gender roles influence self-presentation constructions within the Portuguese dating context.
+This research highlights how modern gender roles influence self-presentation constructions within the Portuguese dating context.